-Mr. Tsang On-Yip, Patrick, aged 48, has been a non-executive Director of the Company since 4 June 2015.
-Mr. Tsang is a member of the audit committee and remuneration committee of the Company.
+Mr. Tsang On-Yip, Patrick, aged 49, has been a non-executive Director of the Company since 4 June 2015.
+Mr. Tsang is a member of the audit committee ("Audit Committee") and remuneration committee ("Remuneration Committee") of the Company.
 Mr. Tsang obtained a Bachelor's degree in Economics from Columbia College of Columbia University in New York, the United States of America and has over 20 years of international capital markets experience.
 Mr. Tsang is the cousin-in-law of Mr. Cheng Chi-Him, Conrad, who is the Chairman of the Board and a non-executive Director of the Company.

-Mr. Tsang is a non-executive director of Integrated Waste Solutions Group Holdings Limited (formerly known as "Fook Woo Group Holdings Limited") (stock code: 923), i-CABLE Communications Limited (stock code: 1097) and SJM Holdings Limited (stock code: 880), an executive director of Melbourne Enterprises Limited (stock code: 158) and UMP Healthcare Holdings Limited (stock code: 722), all being listed public companies in Hong Kong.
-Mr. Tsang is currently a director of Cheng Yu Tung Foundation Limited and Chow Tai Fook Enterprises Limited.
+Mr. Tsang is a non-executive director of Integrated Waste Solutions Group Holdings Limited (stock code: 923), i-CABLE Communications Limited (stock code: 1097) and SJM Holdings Limited (stock code: 880), an executive director of Melbourne Enterprises Limited (stock code: 158) and UMP Healthcare Holdings Limited (stock code: 722), all being listed public companies in Hong Kong.
+He is also a director of Cheng Yu Tung Foundation Limited and Chow Tai Fook Enterprises Limited.

-Mr. Simon Murray, aged 80, has been a non-executive Director of the Company since August 2010.
-Mr. Murray is currently the non-executive chairman of General Enterprise Management Services Limited, a private equity fund management company.
-He is also an independent non-executive director of Wing Tai Properties Limited (stock code: 369) and a non-executive director of China LNG Group Limited (stock code: 931), all being listed public companies in Hong Kong.
-Mr. Murray is also an independent non-executive director of Spring Asset Management Limited (manager of Spring Real Estate Investment Trust which is listed in Hong Kong).
-He is a member of the Former Directors Committee of The Community Chest and is involved in a number of other charitable organizations, including The China Coast Community Association.
-Mr. Murray was the group managing director of Hutchison Whampoa Ltd. from 1984 to 1993, executive chairman of Asia Pacific for the Deutsche Bank group from 1994 to 1997, a non-executive chairman of Glencore International Plc from 2011 to 2013, the vice chairman and independent non-executive director of Essar Energy plc from 2010 to 2014, the chairman and independent non-executive director of Gulf Keystone Petroleum Ltd. from 2013 to 2015, a member of the board of directors of Vodafone Group plc from 2007 to 2010, Hutchison Whampoa Ltd from 1984 to 2007, Arnhold Holdings Ltd from 1993 to 2011 and Sino-Forest Corporation from 1999 to 2013, an independent non-executive director of Cheung Kong Property Holding Limited (now renamed as CK Asset Holdings Limited) from 2015 to 2017, an independent non-executive director of Orient Overseas (International) Limited from 1992 to 2018, a non-executive director and an independent non-executive director of IRC Limited (stock code: 1029) from November 2010 to March 2020 and a non-executive director of Compagnie Financière Richemont SA from 2003 to 2017, all mentioned above are listed in Hong Kong or overseas.
+Mr. Simon Murray CBE, aged 81, has been a non-executive Director of the Company since August 2010.
+Mr. Murray founded the private equity fund management company, General Enterprise Management Services Limited, in 1998 and is currently the Chairman of their Advisory Board.

+Mr. Murray is also an independent non-executive director of Wing Tai Properties Limited (stock code: 369) and a non-executive director of China LNG Group Limited (stock code: 931), all being listed public companies in Hong Kong.
+Mr. Murray is also an independent non-executive director of Spring Asset Management Limited (manager of the listed Spring Real Estate Investment Trust which is listed in Hong Kong).

+Mr. Murray was an independent non-executive director of Hutchison Whampoa Limited and has previously acted as an independent non-executive director of Cheung Kong Property Holdings Limited (now renamed as CK Asset Holdings Limited) and an independent non-executive director of IRC Limited (stock code: 1029).
+He was also the Executive Chairman of Deutsche Bank AG Asia Pacific and a non-executive director of Compagnie Financière Richemont SA, a company listed on the Swiss stock exchange, and now serves on their Advisory Board.

+Mr. Murray was appointed a Commander of The Most Excellent Order of the British Empire (CBE) and a Chevalier within the Ordre National du Mérite of the French Republic (Chevalier de La Legion d'Honneur).
+Mr. Murray holds an Honorary Degree in Law from Bath University and attended the Stanford Executive Program in the United States.

-Mr. Cheng Yang, aged 42, has been a non-executive Director of the Company since 4 July 2018.
+Mr. Cheng Yang, aged 43, has been a non-executive Director of the Company since 4 July 2018.
 Mr. Cheng has extensive experience in management in the finance and banking industry in China.
 He currently is the chairman of the board of directors and managing director of China Forestry Treasury Center Company Limited.
 Mr. Cheng was the head of Northern China in transaction services and director of China of Commerzbank from December 2014 to April 2018; and the North China head of Global Transaction Service department of DBS Bank (China) Limited from September 2010 to December 2014.
 Mr. Cheng has previously obtained a Master of Business Administration from the University of Hull, the United Kingdom and a Master of Economics Management from Greenwich School of Management, the United Kingdom.